-Providing fair and rewarding employment is part of Riverford’s purpose, as set out in our Founder’s Wishes (part of the legal documentation of our employee ownership).
-From co-owners working in our fields, to our packing and distribution teams, our office workers, and people working in our supply chain, we’re committed to doing all we can to ensure that the risks of modern slavery and human trafficking are reduced.
+Providing fair and rewarding employment is part of Riverford’s purpose.
+From co-owners in our fields, to our packing and distribution teams, to our office workers, and people throughout our supply chain – we’re committed to working as hard as we can to ensure that the risks of modern slavery and human trafficking are reduced.

 What is modern slavery?